-Question 6: What documentation can I submit to show that my fiance and i intend to marry within 90 days of their admission to the U.S.?
+What documentation can I submit to show that my fiance and I intend to marry within 90 days of their admission to the U.S.?

 Some examples of helpful documentation:

-Question 7: How long does it take for the visa petition to be processed?
+How long does it take for the K1 visa petition to be processed?

-The processing times vary, at present it is taking approximately 5.5 to 7.5 months to receive a decision.
+The processing times vary, at present it is taking approximately 5.5 to 7.5 months to receive a decision regarding your K1 visa.

-Question 8: What happens after USCIS approves the fiance petition?
+What happens after USCIS approves the fiance visa petition?

 After the fiance visa petition is approved, it is sent to the National Visa Center, you will need to send additional documentation to the NVC.